Scaling the Convex Barrier with Sparse Dual Algorithms: Saddle Point

 \subsection{Solver}

 Algorithms in the Frank-Wolfe family proceed by taking convex combinations between the current iterate and a vertex of the feasible region.
 This ensures feasibility of the iterates without requiring projections.
 For SP-FW~\citep{Gidel17}, the convex combination is performed at once, with the same coefficient, for both primal and dual variables.

-At each iteration, the vertex (\emph{conditional gradient}) is computed by maximising the inner product between the gradient (or, for the primal variables, the negative gradient) and the variables over the feasible region.
-This operation is commonly referred to as \emph{linear maximisation (minimisation) oracle}.
+In the general case, denoting primal variables as $\xb$, and dual variables as $\yb$, each iteration of the SP-FW algorithm proceeds as follows: first, we compute the vertex $[\bar{\xb}, \bar{\yb}]$ towards which we take a step (\emph{conditional gradient}).
+This is done by maximizing the inner product between the gradient and the variables over the feasible region for the dual variables, and by minimizing the inner product between the gradient and the variables over the feasible region for the primal variables.
+This operation is commonly referred to as the linear maximization oracle for dual variables, and linear minimization oracle for primal variables.
+Second, a step size $\gamma_t \in [0, 1]$ is determined according to the problem specification.
+Finally, the current iterate is updated as $[\xb, \yb] \leftarrow (1 - \gamma_{t}) [\xb, \yb] + \gamma_{t} [\bar{\xb}, \bar{\yb}]$.
+We will now provide details for the instantiation of SP-FW in the context of problem \eqref{eq:sp-fw-dual}, along with information concerning the solver initialization.

+While Saddle Point relies on a primal-dual method operating on problem \eqref{eq:sp-fw-dual}, our main goal is to compute anytime bounds to problem~\eqref{eq:primal-anderson}.
+As explained in $\S$\ref{sec:solver}, this is typically achieved in the dual domain.
+Therefore, as per Fact~\ref{fact:saddle}, we discard the primal variables from SP-FW and use the current dual iterate to evaluate $d(\balpha, \bbeta)$ from problem~\eqref{eq:dual-anderson}.

-\subsubsection{Conditional gradient computations}
+\subsubsection{Conditional Gradient Computations}